FindMySchool LogoFindMySchool

 Academic performance at Ormiston Rivers Academy shows a divergence between Key Stage 4 and Key Stage 5, with the Sixth Form generally outperforming the main school relative to national benchmarks.

-In 2024, the academy's performance at GCSE was mixed.
-The school ranks 2,925th in England for GCSE outcomes (FindMySchool ranking), placing it in the 'national lower' band.
+In the 2024-25 / 2025 dataset, the academy's performance at GCSE was mixed.
+The school ranks 3,009th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), placing it in the 'national lower' band.
 This position reflects outcomes that are below the England average.
 The Progress 8 score of -0.7 suggests that, on average, students make less progress from their primary school starting points than their peers nationally.

-The picture brightens significantly at A-level.
-The academy ranks 1,422nd in England for A-level outcomes (FindMySchool ranking), placing it in the 'national typical' band.
-This indicates performance in line with the middle 35% of schools in England (25th to 60th percentile).
+The picture still brightens at A-level.
+The academy ranks 1,574th out of 2,549 schools in England for A-level outcomes (FindMySchool ranking), placing it around the middle-to-lower part of the national table.

-In 2024, 43% of A-level grades were A*-B, a solid result that competes well with other non-selective sixth forms in Essex.
-The proportion of top grades (A*-A) stood at nearly 20%.
+In the 2024-25 / 2025 dataset, 40% of A-level grades were A*-B, a solid result for a non-selective sixth form in Essex.
+The proportion of top grades (A*-A) stood at 20%.
 These results demonstrate that for students who stay on, the academic value-added is tangible.
 The disparity between GCSE and A-level performance suggests a Sixth Form environment that is particularly effective at nurturing students who have chosen their specialist subjects.

 England ranks and key metrics (where available)